tkikawa/ucn_g4/README.md

 - make install

 ### Installation of this simulation code
-- (Edit the directory settings in CMakeLists.txt if you installed the abeve libraries in other directories than defaults.)
+- (Edit the directory settings in CMakeLists.txt if you installed the above libraries in other directories than defaults.)
 - mkdir build
 - cd build
 - cmake ../